Updated February 2019

-With it’s great modern but green filled fit out, reasonably priced kids’ menu, large dining area and great views down to the water – and a deck overlooking the water on the cards – this place promises to become a favourite.
+With it’s great modern but green filled fit out, reasonably priced kids’ menu, large dining area and great views down to the water – and a deck overlooking the water on the cards – this place is already a favourite.

 I can also recommend the coffee and treats at Island Wholefoods, below, just behind the Aldi car park.
 They serve Dukes coffee and you can pick up a raw treat or slice for a sweet treat , or a wrap for lunch.

 For dinner, there’s Hotel, below, on the corner of the Esplanade and Thompsons Avenue in Cowes (opposite the pier).
 They do a decent burger and you’ll find a kids menu with 6 options (the usual suspects) too.
 It’s popular though, so it’s worth booking ahead during peak times.